-So far we analyzed the macroeconomic implications of financial frictions without asking whether one can design financial institutions that mitigate or even overcome or mitigate these frictions.
+So far we have analyzed the macroeconomic implications of financial frictions without asking whether one can design financial institutions that mitigate or even overcome these frictions.
 Arguably, this is exactly the role of financial institutions.
-More specifically, their roles are:

-- diversification through pooling - maturity/liquidity transformation and provisition of liquidity

-- creation informationally insensitive securities - reduction of asymmetric information through monitoring - overcome pledgability problems - diversification
+More specifically, their roles are: (i) diversification of risks and economies of scale through pooling, (ii) maturity/liquidity transformation, (iii) creation of informationally insensitive securities, (iv) reduction of asymmetric information through monitoring, and (v) alleviation of pledgability problems.

-Once we introduce financial intermediaries we can split up the credit channels into two: (i) the balance sheet channel which was the focus of the previous chapters - lenders might be reluctant to extend credit to more risky and less well capitalized borrowers - (ii) the bank lending channel.
+Once we introduce financial intermediaries we can split up the credit channel into two: (i) the balance sheet channel which was the focus of the previous chapters - lenders might be reluctant to extend credit to more risky and less well capitalized borrowers - and (ii) the bank lending channel.
 Banks might cut back on their lending purely because they are less well capitalized.
-Since financial institutions also create money by accepting deposits, they are key players in understanding the monetary transmission mechanism of monetary policy.
+The distinction between the borrower's balance sheet channel and the lending channel is important for policy purposes since it determines whether policy intervention should target the banking sector or the corporate sector.
+On the balance sheet channel and the lending channel stress the importance of credit flow, i.e. the asset side of banks' and shadow banks' balance sheets.
+Since financial institutions also create money by accepting deposits, they are key players in understanding the transmission mechanism of monetary policy.
 The interaction between monetary policy and macroprudential policy is another focus of this section.
 Most of the papers in this literature are written in a "corporate finance style."
 In the spirit of this survey we will cover models with macro focus and ignore models that emphasize the capital structure implications of financial frictions.